The bench and bar's indispensable guide to criminal jury trial preparation

 You know how much work is involved in a criminal jury trial—research, case law analysis, the elements of the charge.
 Canadian Criminal Jury Instructions (CRIMJI) puts all of the legal research that goes into preparing a jury instruction to work for you.
 Guided by a cross-Canada editorial board, this authoritative resource provides you with over 150 model instructions on trial procedures, evidence, and major offences and defences.
 Each instruction gives you an outline of key components of the instruction, discusses relevant case law, and highlights alternatives and notes of caution.

-With CRIMJI, you will be able to:
+With an online subscription to CRIMJI, your firm will be able to:

 - save time drafting criminal jury instructions